PracticeIQ/javascript/README.md

     ```javascript
     // bad
-    var errorMessage = 'This is a super long error that was thrown because of Batman.
-When you stop to think about how Batman had anything to do with this, you would get nowhere fast.';
+    var errorMessage = "This is a super long error that was thrown because of Batman.
+When you stop to think about how Batman had anything to do with this, you would get nowhere fast.";

     // bad
-    var errorMessage = 'This is a super long error that was thrown because \
+    var errorMessage = "This is a super long error that was thrown because \
     of Batman.
 When you stop to think about how Batman had anything to do \
     with this, you would get nowhere \
-    fast.';
+    fast.";

     // good
-    var errorMessage = 'This is a super long error that was thrown because ' +
+    var errorMessage = "This is a super long error that was thrown because " +
-      'of Batman.
-When you stop to think about how Batman had anything to do ' +
+      "of Batman.
+When you stop to think about how Batman had anything to do " +
-      'with this, you would get nowhere fast.';
+      "with this, you would get nowhere fast.";
     ```

   - When programmatically building up a string, use Array#join instead of string concatenation.
 Mostly for IE: [jsPerf](http://jsperf.com/string-vs-array-concat/2).